jared2710/anon-chat-local-cos720/README.md

 We can now interact with this chatroom entering one of the provided options:
 - r : refresh the messages from the chatroom, i.e. fetch the messages
-- s : send a message to the chatroom and then refresh the messages,
+- s : send a message to the chatroom as the current identity and then refresh the messages
-- i : scrap the old identity and create a new one for use on the server
+- i : scrap the current identity and create a new one for use on the server
 - q : leave the chatroom and go back to the command line

 After choosing one of the options and the result being displayed, the choices will be displayed again, until q is typed (quit).